Khmer Food: A Culinary History

 Archaeological evidence indicates that around 200 BC, the inhabitants of this region had already settled in small communities and were growing rice and rearing animals.
 As early as the 100 BC, the communities along the Mekong River and Tonle Sap areas were cultivating rice and harvesting the abundant fish and other seafood from the river, lake and seas.
 Fish plays a pivotal role in Cambodian cuisine due to the 443 km of coastline, and is the most important protein source in the diet, with chicken, pork, beef, and seafood eaten as well.
 Pork and beef are expensive, and their affordability is limited to the middle and upper-class families in urban areas, so most family limit portion size for red meat.
 In many villages, the use of small quantities of finely chopped red meat for flavouring is common.

 Meats unusual to North Americans, such as wild chicken, bird, dove, frog, organ meat, such as liver, kidney tongue, feet, and insects such as grasshoppers are also part of the Cambodian diet.
 Although tarantulas and large spiders are sold on street corners in many tourist areas, they are part of the Cambodian diet.
 Dried salted meats, fish, and seafood are consumed extensively as an accompaniment to main dishes.

 Rice and products made from rice flour are common in Cambodian cuisine.
 Rice is eaten at least three times per day with meals.
 It is also used as a snack between meals.
 White rice is eaten most often with savoury meals, and sweet white rice, glutinous rice and black rice are used exclusively for desserts.
 Starchy vegetables, such as potato, cassava, and sweet potato are eaten often, either in somlar, or cooked fresh on an open fire.
 Fresh corn is eaten in season, but interestingly corn flour is uncommon.
 Most of the desserts are made from rice or rice flour.
-All purpose wheat flour is widely available in urban areas and used for make noodles and bread, however, whole wheat flour is not commonly used.
+All purpose wheat flour is widely available in urban areas and used for making noodles and bread, however, whole wheat flour is not commonly used.